goldsky-io/vpoap/README.md

-# Visual POAP
+# POAP Feed demo

-This is a simple demo for visualizing POAP mints live using a [Goldsky Subgraphs](https://goldsky.com/products/subgraphs) as the data source.
+This is a [simple demo](https://feed.poap.demo.goldsky.com/) for visualizing a live feed of POAP mints using a [Goldsky Subgraphs](https://goldsky.com/products/subgraphs) as the data source.
 This demo is using the following tools:

 - [@download/blockies](https://github.com/download13/blockies#readme) to render the blocky avatars (when an ens avatar is not available)
 - [napi-rs/canvas](https://github.com/Brooooooklyn/canvas#readme) to render the blocky/ens avatars on a serverside canvas